0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 When I first landed my job to do cyber security, I was shocked that there are so many data that flowing to our SIEM.

+### But what about Malware Analysis, DFIR, Threat Intelligence, Threat Hunter, ... and other cool jobs

+This is like the special forces in the Cyber Security, Cyber Security is broad and always changing

 ---
 ## Know the Enemy